crystal-data/num.cr/README.md

 ## Getting Started

-To learn how to use the basic functionality of Bottle, check out the [quickstart guide](https://crystal-data.github.io/bottle/user/quickstart.html).
+To learn how to use the basic functionality of Num.cr, check out the [quickstart guide](https://crystal-data.github.io/num.cr/user/quickstart.html).

 Contributing
 ------------
-Bottle requires help in many different ways to continue to grow as a shard.
+Num.cr requires help in many different ways to continue to grow as a shard.
 Contributions such as high level documentation and code quality checks are needed just as much as API enhancements.
 If you are considering larger scale contributions that extend beyond minor enhancements and bug fixes, contact Crystal Data